ElemeFE/node-interview/sections/en-us/event-async.md

    └───────────────────────┘
 ```

-To know more about event loop, Timers, nextTick，we recommend the Node.js documentation and this article: [The Node.js Event Loop, Timers, and process.nextTick()](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/).
+To know more about event loop, Timers, nextTick, we recommend the Node.js documentation, [*The Node.js Event Loop, Timers, and process.nextTick()*](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) and [*Tasks, microtasks, queues and schedules*](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).

 ## Paraller/Concurrent